 Why does DAR receive 35% of the Special Fund?

 Many farmers under agrarian reform were given land through a Collective Certificate of Land Ownership Award (Collective CLOA).
-This means a large piece of land was awarded to a group of farmers together.
+This means a large piece of land was awarded to a group of farmers.
+Think of it like five siblings inheriting one big cake without clearly marking each person's slice.

 This can create problems: